 FINDING TRUTH

-God's inspired word is the standard for all that is true before God--not the opinions of worldly wise men.
+God's inspired word is the standard for all that is true before God--not even the opinions of highly intelligent men.
 Let's consider some vital Christian doctrines in search of truth in harmony with the one genuine Christian faith.
 In this case we'll use the King James Version (KJV).

 Finding Truth